sygmaprotocol/sygma-ui/README.md

 - HOST=localhost (could be any other host)
 - PORT=8000
-- SSM_PARAMETER_NAME=/sygma/sygma-ui-local (i’ve created test parameter in SSM but it could any other new param like /sygma/sygma-ui-prod or such)
+- SSM_PARAMETER_NAME=/sygma/sygma-ui-local (Test parameter in SSM, but it could any other new param like /sygma/sygma-ui-prod or such)

 ### [transfer-ui](./packages/transfer-widget)